uploadcare/uploadcare-wordpress/README.md

 ### Manual installation

-1. Download the [latest release][github-releases].
-The download is a ZIP archive holding the plugin.
+1. Download the [latest release][github-releases] of a plugin source code.
+1. Unzip it to `wp-content/plugins`.
-2. Download the [Uploadcare PHP library][github-php].
-WordPress library is build around it.
+1. Download the [Uploadcare PHP library][github-php].
+It'll connect your WordPress media library with Uploadcare storage.
-3. Unzip the first archive to your `wp-content/plugins` directory.
-4. Unzip the second archive to your `wp-content/plugins/uploadcare/uploadcare-php` directory.
+1. Unzip it to `wp-content/plugins/uploadcare/uploadcare-php`.
-5. Activate the plugin on your "Plugins" page in a WordPress admin area.
+1. Activate the plugin in the "Plugins" menu in your WordPress admin account.
-6. Go to "Settings" -> "Uploadcare" and set your public and secret API.
-   The keys are used to identify an Uploadcare project your uploaded media will go to.
-Please note, you can use `demopublickey` and `demoprivatekey` for testing purposes.
-The keys point to the demo Uploadcare account where all the files are wiped out every 24 hours.
+1. Create your [Uploadcare account][uc-account] and go to "Settings" -> "Uploadcare" and set your Public and Secret API Keys.
+These keys are used to identify an Uploadcare project your uploaded media will go to.
+For testing purposes, use `demopublickey` and `demoprivatekey`.
+All the test files will be accessible within 24 hours.
-   To acquire your own keys, you will need to create an [Uploadcare account][uc-account].
-The provided link will navigate you to creating a FREE one.
-7. That is it!

 ## Usage

-1. Start adding a new post.
+1. Start creating a new post.
-2. Press "Add Media" to insert any media with [Uploadcare Widget][uc-widget-features].
+1. Click "Add Media" to insert a media with an Uploadcare [File Uploader][uc-widget-features].
-3. Upload a file using the widget.
+1. Select files to upload.
-4. When uploading images, you can edit them right in your mobile or desktop browser.
-This adds the modified image to your post.
-You can learn more about in-browser image editing [here][uc-widget-image-processing].
+1. When uploading images, you can [edit][uc-widget-image-processing] them right in your mobile or desktop.
-5. Press "Store and Insert."
-You are there: an image gets added to your post.
+1. Click "Store and Insert" to an image to the library and to your post.

 ## Configuration